 With respect to legal proceedings and claims, we record an accrual for a contingency when it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 For legal proceedings and claims for which the likelihood that a liability has been incurred is more than remote but less than probable, we estimate the range of possible outcomes.
-As of September 30, 2017 and 2016, we had a legal proceedings and claims accrual of \$0.3 million and \$3.6 million, respectively.
+As of September 30, 2018, we estimate approximately \$0.7 million to \$5.0 million in legal proceedings and claims, of which we had accrued \$0.9 million.
+As of September 30, 2017, we had a legal proceedings and claims accrual of \$0.3 million.